AVSimulation/SCANeR-Quick-Starts/Pages/HT_Massive_Simulation/HT_Massive_Simulation.md

 > You can download and use our prepared one: [AEB test case](https://stockage.scanersimulation.com/Evaluation/2021/Massive_Simulation_Pack.7z)
 > This is the data we'll use in steps below :thumbsup:

+You will also need a HPC platform.
+For the exercise, a simple Linux computer is enough.

 ## Principle of operations

 ![](./assets/SCANeRProducts1.png "SCANeR Products")